ImportedPantsu/546-Project/README.md

 * give-up or finish successfully will show the solution.

+* if you want to test functions quickly, you can choose some very simple maps, such as "test" map with "1" as solution, or "demo" with "2 9 8".

 * unsuccessful submition will return to the game.

 * if you are not logged in, and successfully submit the game, your name will be recorded as "Anon" into scoretable.